Skrub Pipeline: fit, tune, and validate arbitrary data wrangling#

 Introduction#

-• Multiple tables: When there are several tables of different shapes (for example, “Customers”, “Orders”, and “Products” tables), standard scikit-learn estimators fall short, as they expect a single design matrix X and a target array y, with one row per observation.
+• Multiple tables: We often have several tables of different shapes (for example, “Customers”, “Orders”, and “Products” tables) that need to be processed and assembled into a design matrix X. The target y may also be the result of some data processing.
+Standard scikit-learn estimators do not support this, as they expect right away a single design matrix X and a target array y, with one row per observation.

-• DataFrame wrangling: Performing typical DataFrame operations such as projections, joins, and aggregations—leveraging the powerful APIs of pandas or polars—is not easily expressed in standard pipelines.
+• DataFrame wrangling: Performing typical DataFrame operations such as projections, joins, and aggregations should be possible and allow leveraging the powerful and familiar APIs of Pandas or Polars.

 • Iterative development: Building a pipeline step by step while inspecting intermediate results allows for a short feedback loop and early discovery of errors.